Anthony Perkins: After his father's death: 1937–1947

-A consistent female companion in Perkins' life was aspiring playwright Michaela O'Harra, who developed a close relationship with his mother.
-According to accounts from those who knew the family, including childhood friend John Kerr, the bond between O'Harra and Perkins' mother was notably intimate.
-While the exact nature of their relationship has been subject to interpretation, it has been widely suggested that Perkins' mother was not heterosexual.
-It was also during that time that Perkins' mother began to sexually abuse him.
-"She was constantly touching me and caressing me.
+A consistent female companion in Perkins's life was aspiring playwright Michaela O'Harra, who developed a close relationship with his mother.
+According to accounts from those who knew the family, including childhood friend John Kerr, the bond between O'Harra and Perkins's mother was notably intimate.
+While the exact nature of their rapport has been subject to interpretation, it has been widely suggested they were in a lesbian relationship.
+It was also during that time that Perkins's mother, according to his account, began to sexually abuse him.
+Perkins said, in a 1983 interview, "She was constantly touching me and caressing me.
 Not realising what effect she was having, she would touch me all over, even stroking the inside of my thighs right up to my crotch."
 The behavior continued into his adulthood.

 In 1942, when Perkins was ten years old, his family moved to Boston.
 Through her connections in the theatre industry, his mother secured a position at the American Theatre Wing's Boston Stage Door Canteen, where she managed many of the canteen's operations.
 The job provided financial support for the two of them.
 When she was occupied with work, Perkins was often sent to stay with his grandmother.

 During this period, Perkins began to struggle at the public school he attended.
 He was described as a "gifted drifter" and began exhibiting rebellious behaviour, which was attributed to his mother's neglect.
 In response, she enrolled him at Brooks School in North Andover, Massachusetts.
 The experience proved difficult: his childhood stutter reemerged, he avoided athletic activities, and his mother insisted he participate in baseball.
 The pressure of the new environment led to extended school absences during his second year due to consecutive bouts of scarlet fever, and his academic performance declined.

 Perkins eventually negotiated with his mother that if he improved his grades, he would be permitted to return to Boston for school the following year.
 He subsequently ranked in the top third of his class.
 His headmaster noted that Perkins was significantly more mature than his peers and lacked interest in many of their typical activities.
 Following this improvement, he was allowed to transfer back to Boston.